JaehoonSong12/au_cs_suite/README.md

 # AU-CS Suite

 ## About
-This is a repository of diverse microservices and applications developed iteratively by a team of computer science students from Auburn University, guided by a Georgia Tech senior CS developer.
+This is a repository of diverse microservices and applications developed iteratively by a team of computer science students from Auburn University, guided by a Georgia Tech senior developer (Jaehoon Song).
 This project emphasizes designing architectures that structure applications as a set of independently deployable, loosely coupled components, also known as services.
 These microservices foster scalability, modularity, and ease of maintenance.

 ## Features
 - **Microservice Architecture**: Applications are structured as independent, deployable components to ensure flexibility and scalability.